vippsas/vipps-solutions/ev-charging/README.md

 If you are set up in Vipps' systems with the correct MCC (Merchant Category Code) for EV charging (5552), we will automatically send a push notification to the user with the captured amount.
 </div>
 </details>

+Be sure to check the status of the captured payment.

 ## Sequence diagram